Gurudutt-Goswami/JavaScript-Fundamentals/README.md

 ````

 ### Local Storage
+Try not to store secure information on localstorages as it can be seen from Application tab from inspect element
 ````
-//Try not to store secure information on localstorages as it can be seen from Application tab console.log(localStorage.setItem('Age','28')) console.log(localStorage.getItem('Name')) console.log(localStorage.removeItem('Name'))
+console.log(localStorage.setItem('Age','28'))
+console.log(localStorage.getItem('Name'))
+console.log(localStorage.removeItem('Name'))